 In like practice with the early church, we gather on Sundays in public worship of the Lord Jesus Christ, as He was raised from the grave on a Sunday.
-We come in modest attire and invite everyone to arrive as early as 10:00 am for fellowship over coffee and snacks.
+We come in modest attire and invite everyone to arrive as early as 10:30 am and 5:00 for fellowship over coffee and snacks.
 Help yourself, and we would love to get to know you during this time as well as after the service.

 ELEMENTS OF WORSHIP: